sitaramc/gitolite/README.markdown

 gitosis-lite is the bare essentials of gitosis, with a completely different config file that allows (at last!) access control down to the branch level, including specifying who can and cannot *rewind* a given branch.
+It is released under GPL v2.
+See COPYING for details.

 In this document: